Drahouš: Geography

 Drahouš is located about 18 km west of Rakovník and 60 km west of Prague.
 It lies in the Rakovník Uplands.
 The highest point is the hill Plavečský vrch at 603 m above sea level.
 The stream Rakovnický potok originates in the municipal territory.

 History

 The first written mention of Drahouš is from 1404.
 Tlestky was first mentioned in 1419.

 Transport

-The I/27 road (the section from Plzeň to Most) passes through the municipality.
+The I/27 road (the section from Plzeň to Most) runs through the municipality.